Editor’s note: The following is a guest blog post by our integration partner ActiveDEMAND

 - All possible conversion points tracked

-This means you should track: email opens, newsletter subscriptions, website visits, live chats, and any other marketing touch-point.
-Then, they should be collected to a common prospect database.
-Either by doing it all within a single platform, or more commonly these days by connecting multiple platforms.
+This means you should track: email opens, newsletter subscriptions, website visits, live chats, and any other marketing touchpoint.
+Then, they should be collected to a common prospect database - either by doing it all within a single platform, or, more commonly these days, by connecting multiple platforms.
 Collecting the data of anonymous users adds an unnecessary hurdle because it makes it difficult to determine prospect quality.
-Prospect quality is easy if you know who it is, ie: Bob from Acme, our million-dollar prospect.
+Prospect quality is easy if you know who it is, like if you can identify that this data belongs to Bob from Acme, our million-dollar prospect.

 Once we have all marketing touchpoints and conversion points tracked to a single place, we can build fantastically detailed buyer journeys backed up with real data.
 These buyer journeys help us understand how and why people choose us, and what we can do to help.

 ActiveDEMAND’s marketing automation platform centralizes a lot of marketing data, but some clients need to connect with other marketing or CRM platforms without a native connection.
-For those platforms, Piesync synchronizes contact details between programs.
-Because of Piesync’s focus on integration, there are a LOT of great platforms you can “bring into the fold” with a Piesync connection.
+For those platforms, Piesync synchronizes contact details between them.
+Because of Piesync’s focus on integration, there are a lot of great platforms you can “bring into the fold” with a Piesync connection.

-With prospects and clients fully synchronized between marketing automation, the sales CRM, and any other platforms in use, the overflow of data becomes easier to analyze and pull insights from.
+With prospects and clients fully synchronized between marketing automation, CRM and any other platforms in use, the overflow of data becomes easier to analyze and pull insights from.

 - Buyer journeys can be created on a concrete foundation of sample user journeys.